Monday, November 03, 2014

 True to its Italian roots, Renato’s fare is created with 90 percent products imported from Italy, from the olive oil and the pasta, to the bufala mozzarella and the extensive wine list.
 Authentic cuisine is important to the chef, who decries the Americanization of Italian food.
 His basic tomato sauce is traditionally simple: San Marzano tomatoes from Italy, imported Italian olive oil, sea salt, garlic, pepper, and fresh basil.

 Chef Renato describes his menu as “something for everyone.”
-Lunch fare runs from $7 to $14, and dinners, with a choice of antipasti, pizzas, soups, salads, pasta dishes, and entrees, top out at $36 for a Filetto Gorgonzola.
-Quality wines sell by the glass for $7 to $8, if that’s your preference, and the full- service bar includes premium liquors and cocktail desserts ($8 to $10.)
+Lunch fare runs from $7 to $18, and dinners, with a choice of antipasti, pizzas, soups, salads, pasta dishes, and entrees, top out at $47 for a 6oz. prime, center-cut filet prepared with imported black truffle and shaved parmigiano.
+Quality wines sell by the glass for $8 to $10, if that’s your preference, and the full- service bar includes premium liquors and cocktail desserts ($10 to $12).
 Dessert, did you say?
 How about some espresso or cappuccino with tiramisu or cannoli, both made on-site.

 Still, a man—and his restaurant—is more than just cooking.
 Renato’s success is owed in part to the man himself, a handsome Italian with more than a hint of a Tuscan accent who takes pride in knowing his customers by name and having them come to greet him in his shiny new kitchen.